SGrondin/bottleneck/README.md

 Bottleneck is an easy solution as it does not add much complexity to your code.

 It is battle-hardened, reliable and production-ready.
-[Hundreds of projects rely on it](https://github.com/SGrondin/bottleneck/network/dependents) and it is used on a large scale in both private companies and open source software.
+[Hundreds of projects rely on it](https://github.com/SGrondin/bottleneck/network/dependents) and it is used on a large scale in private companies and open source software.

 It also supports distributed applications through the new Clustering feature in v2.

 __Bottleneck Version 2__

-This new version is almost 100% compatible with Version 1 and it adds some powerful features such as:
+This new version is almost 100% compatible with v1 and adds powerful features such as:
 - **True [Clustering](#clustering) support.** You can now rate limit and schedule jobs across multiple Node.js instances.
 It uses strictly atomic operations to stay reliable in the presence of unreliable clients.
 100% of Bottleneck's features are supported.
 - **Support for custom job _weights_.** Not all jobs are equally resource intensive.
 - **Support for job expirations.** Bottleneck can automatically cancel jobs if they exceed their execution time limit.